 • Preheat the oven to 450 degrees F, and place a pan of water on the bottom rack.

-• Sprinkle with flour, and make 4 elongated slashes down each one with a lame, razor, or sharp knife.
+• Uncover the baguettes, sprinkle them lightly with flour, and make 4 elongated slashes down each one with a lame, razor, or sharp knife

 Notes